leon4rd/test/README.md

-## Why did the banana go to the doctor?
-He was not "peeling" well.
+## What did the fish say when it swam into a wall?
+Damn!